Building a Strong Remote Work Culture Through Communication and Collaboration

 Video-Conferencing Applications

-Most notably, video-conferencing applications enable all-important face-to-face communication through virtual meetings.
+Most notably, video conferencing applications enable all-important face-to-face communication through virtual meetings.
 This helps teams to express their meanings clearly and succinctly to improve productivity and aids collaboration by helping to build familiarity and rapport with remote employees.
-Additionally, video-conferencing applications also offer other useful features such as an online teleprompter and screen sharing which can make remote collaboration simpler and more convenient or audio transcriptions that makes call analysis much easier later on in the business lifecycle.
+Additionally, video conferencing applications also offer other useful features such as an online teleprompter and screen sharing, which can make distributed collaboration simpler and more convenient or audio transcriptions that make call analysis much easier later on in the business lifecycle.

-Through the provision and consistent use of video-conferencing applications, companies can bridge the gap between remote workers, fostering organizational cohesion and enabling brainstorming sessions that yield more effective initiatives.
+Through the provision and consistent use of video conferencing applications, companies can bridge the gap between remote workers, fostering organizational cohesion and enabling brainstorming sessions that yield more effective initiatives.
+It's important to ensure meeting equity, where all participants, whether in-office or remote, have equal opportunities to contribute and engage.

 Project Management Tools